-An alternative or private lender is a company or individual that works separately from banks, credit unions, and trust companies.
+A private lender is a company or individual that works separately from banks, credit unions, and trust companies.
 Private mortgage lenders in Newmarket can supply mortgages for people not qualifying for a bank loan.
 They also work with Etobicoke, Oshawa, Pickering, and Ajax applicants.
+Understanding the town of Newmarket can help you make a good decision, and private lenders can help support homeowners.

 Traditional Mortgage Requirements